 Although it’s not entirely free, it’s possible to create a hotspot using a smartphone with a mobile broadband plan.
 This allows other devices to connect over the mobile device’s broadband.
 For customers on an unlimited mobile data plan, this is the closest thing to free Wi-Fi.
 A good mobile broadband plan can eliminate the hassle of finding public Wi-Fi (or needing to ‘borrow’ it from a friend).

-Finally, if Wi-Fi hotspots aren’t dependable or accessible enough, you could also consider a no contract broadband deal.
+Finally, if Wi-Fi spots aren’t dependable or accessible enough, you could also consider a no contract broadband deal.
 This means you’re not locked into a lengthy contract, while bringing a stable and reasonably fast connection into your home.
 A mobile broadband hub is another option, offering full portability and potentially keeping several Wi-Fi-enabled devices online simultaneously.